KathTheDragon/PIE-Etymology-Project/Celtic/celtic.md

 W: OW _amser_ [m] "time", _amser_ "because, when", MW _amser_ [m and f] "time"
 BRET: MBret. _amzer_ [f]
 CO: OCo. _anser_ gl. _tempus_
 ETYM: In OIr. there is a noun _am(m)_ [n] "time", which reflects the root \*amo- from which \*amsterā must be derived.
 However, its etymology is unknown (LEIA A-67).
 It is also unclear why W _amser_ is masculine - it may be from a PCelt. by-form \*amstero-.
-It is tempting to connect these words with Hitt. _hamesha-_ "spring", which also has an obscure etymology (Kloekhorst, s.v.).
+It is tempting to connect these words with Hitt. _hamesha_- "spring", which also has an obscure etymology (Kloekhorst, s.v.).
 We could start from a PIE s-stem \*h₂emos "a period of time", and PCelt. \*amstero- would be derivable from \*h₂emos-tero- by syncope.
-Hitt. _hamesha-_ can be from \*h₂emes-sh₂-o- (_-sha-_ is a productive suffix).
+Hitt. _hamesha_- can be from \*h₂emes-sh₂-o- (_-sha_- is a productive suffix).
 REF: [EDPC]

 ### <a id="ana">\*ana- "remain" (v)</a>